Tax identifiers

 }

-If you were to submit another POST/orders request with the same settings—the only difference being that in the new request you specified ashipTo.country of DK (Denmark)—you'd receive a 409 Conflict response.
-This is because customers holding tax identifiers issued by one country can't apply them to orders being shipped to a different country.
+If you were to submit another POST/orders request with the same settings—the only difference is that in the new request, you specified ashipTo.country of DK (Denmark)—you'd receive a 409 Conflict response.
+Customers holding tax identifiers issued by one country can't apply them to orders shipped to a different country.

 {